georgelam155/cunyopenmusic/fundamentals/meter.md

 - compound triple: 9
 - compound quadruple: 12

+A note about definitions:

+- **Pulse** refers to the regular, recurring sense of stress in music.
+Think of the way that you would tap your foot to a song; or when you can find your regular heartbeat; that's a pulse.
+- **Beat** refers to the duration of time from one pulse to the next.
+Let's say there is a song that goes along at a speed of 60 pulses per minute.
+In this case, each beat would last exactly 1 second, or 1/60 of a minute.

 ### 1.35 Time Signatures: Bottom Number

 The *bottom number* tells us the type of note that is used to represent the duration of one beat.
 This duration depends on whether the meter is *simple* or *compound*.

 In *simple meters*, the bottom number of the time signature corresponds to the type of note corresponding to *a single beat*.
-If a simple meter is notated such that each quarter note corresponds to a beat, the bottom number of the time signature is 4.
+If a simple meter is notated such that each quarter note corresponds to the duration of one beat, the bottom number of the time signature is 4.
 If a simple meter is notated such that each half note corresponds to a beat, the bottom number of the time signature is 2.
 If a simple meter is notated such that each eighth note corresponds to a beat, the bottom number of the time signature is 8.
 And so on.

 In *compound meters*, the bottom number of the time signature corresponds to the type of note corresponding to *a single division of the beat*.
 If a compound meter is notated such that each dotted-quarter note corresponds to a beat, the eighth note is the division of the beat, and thus the bottom number of the time signature is 8.
 If a compound meter is notated such that each dotted-half note corresponds to a beat, the quarter note is the division of the beat, and thus the bottom number of the time signature is 4.
-Note that because **the beat is divided into three in a compound meter**, the beat is always three times as long as the division note, and *the beat is always dotted*.
+Note that because **in compound meter, each pulse or beat is divided into three equal parts**, the actual beat is always three times as long as the division note that's indicated by the bottom number.

 To review, for *simple meters*:
 - 2: a half note equals one beat.